f-charton/f-charton.github.io/roots.md

 | 7 | - | - | - | - | 4.2   | - | -   | -   | 4.1 | -   | 4.2 |
 | 8 | - | - | - | - | - | 4.1   | -   | -   | 4.0 | -   | 4.1 |

+### Sorted and unsorted roots

-Finally, I compare models trained to predict the roots sorted in decreasing order to models trained to predict roots in random order (table 4).
-Sorting the roots results in lower losses, and higher accuracy, especially for the larger degrees.
+In my basic train sets, the root of the poynomial are sorted in decreasing order.
+Tabel 4 compares their accuracy with models trains on datasets where the roots are in random order.
+For small degrees (3 and 4), root order has no impact on accuracy.
+Sorting the roots does improve accuracy for larger degrees.

 **Table 4 - Sorted and unsorted roots, max-err accuracy**
 |Degree | 3-6 sorted | 3-6 unsorted | 3-8 sorted | 3-8 unsorted | 5-8 sorted | 5-8 unsorted |